aadya940/stampdb/README.md

 - ACID guarantees
 - High performance as the size of your dataset grows

-The Python API is in Development phase currently.

 ### Use Cases

 - IOT and Sensor Data